jordqubbe/Extras/README.md

 ### Item Library - Modifier Library
 ****
-I have also wrote out some methods that make things slightly easier.
+I have also written out some methods that make things slightly easier.
 It speeds up the process of making items with names and lore, along with adding Attribute Modifiers, enchantments and things like that.

 This is all really for the simplicity of not crowding space when making an item.
-Instead of having to add everything seprately with ItemMeta, it's just one line of code now.
+Instead of having to add everything separately with ItemMeta, it's just one line of code now.
 ```java
 // For making new items, but refer to above for making Skulls
 public static ItemStack createItem(String name, Material mat, int amount, List<String> lore) {